Irresistible (Fall Out Boy song): Music videos

 A music video was released on February 19, 2015, to accompany the UK single release.
 It was directed by Scantron and Mel Soria.
 With the video's editing resembling that of a VHS recording with "cheesy" editing, it features the band members wearing "embarrassing" sports fashion as they challenge professional basketball players into a basketball game.
 The struggling band is severely defeated in the match.
 There are several times when the members of the band almost score, and audience members cheer for them and display signs such as "Not bad Joe" and other similar slogans.
 Finally, the band scores once in the end.
 The end of the video includes a clip of the short film Bedussey from Clandestine Industries Presents: Release the Bats, stylistically the previous layer of the VHS tape which Irresistible taped over.
 The music video references Patrick Stump's hand being chopped off in the video for "The Phoenix".

 The remix version, featuring Demi Lovato, was directed by Brendan Walter.
-The video starring Doug the Pug and references their previous videos, "Centuries", "Sugar, We're Goin Down", "Dance, Dance", "Uma Thurman" and the official video of "Irresistible".
+The video stars Doug the Pug and references their previous videos for "Centuries", "Sugar, We're Goin Down", "Dance, Dance" and "Uma Thurman", as well as the official video of "Irresistible".

 A third video was released on January 5, 2016 for the version featuring Lovato.
 The video references the NSYNC music video for "It's Gonna Be Me" where the band members are dolls in a toy store.
 The Fall Out Boy dolls are rejected but form their own band.
 The video is directed by Wayne Isham and features cameo appearances by NSYNC members Chris Kirkpatrick and Joey Fatone.